 It’s very important that you do not slow down dramatically or come to a halt as you approach the end of the slip road.
 Such behavior can be dangerous – not to mention frustrating for other road users.

-Exiting the motorway
+Exiting the Swat Motorway

 Be sure you are in the left lane in good time before you depart from the motorway.
 There are 100-yard markers leading up to every exit; you should switch on your left indicator by the 300-yard marker – if not before.
 Try not to decelerate while still on the motorway; reduce your speed on the slip road instead.
 This is safer and will not cause other road users to slow down unnecessarily.